Equine Art Workshops

 Workshop Itinerary Highlights

-• Plein Air Painting Sessions: Each workshop includes daily plein air painting sessions, allowing participants to capture horses in their natural and cultural environments.
+• Plein Air Sculpting & Painting Sessions: Each workshop includes daily plein air painting and/or sculpting sessions, allowing participants to capture horses in their natural and cultural environments.
 From rolling pastures to historic estates and yards, artists will be inspired by the diverse settings.

-• Personalized Art Instruction: Carol provides hands-on guidance tailored to each participant’s skill level, focusing on techniques to capture the movement, anatomy, and spirit of horses as well as instruction on painting landscapes en plein-air and in the studio.
+• Personalized Art Instruction: Carol provides hands-on guidance tailored to each participant’s skill level, focusing on techniques to capture the movement, anatomy, and spirit of horses as well as instruction on painting landscapes en plein-air and in the studio and creating basic armatures in teh field and the studio.

 • Cultural Enrichment: Participants will enjoy guided museum talks with Carol, highlighting the equine image in art history, and have the opportunity to explore local cultural sites and traditions, deepening their understanding of equestrian culture.